I am a wife, mother, Nana, and Christian first. This is the story of my ordeal with lupus—and how I got through it.

-Doctors do not know the cause of Systemic lupus erythematosus.
-It is believe people are born with a predisposition to the disease.
-Something in the environment then triggers the disease such as stress, virus or other factors in the environment.
-Lupus is more common in women than in men and more often manifested in blacks, hispanics and asians.
+Doctors do not know the cause of systemic lupus erythematosus.
+It is believed people are born with a predisposition to the disease.
+Something in the environment then triggers the disease, such as stress, virus, or other factors in the environment.
+Lupus is more common in women than in men and more often manifested in Blacks, Hispanics, and Asians.
 Sunlight is thought to trigger lupus symptoms as it causes inflammation.
 Certain drugs can also trigger symptoms.
-The drugs include; chlorpromazine; Apresoline and also Pronestyl and Procanbid.
+The drugs include; chlorpromazine, Apresoline, and also Pronestyl, and Procanbid.
 Another possible trigger is the Epstein Barr virus.

-It is important for people with lupus to get regular exercise, wear sunscreen, avoid smoking and exposure to infections.
-Vasculitis can cause an increased risk of heart problems and atherosclerosis which can lead to heart disease .
+It is important for people with lupus to get regular exercise, wear sunscreen, and avoid smoking and exposure to infections.
+Vasculitis can cause an increased risk of heart problems and atherosclerosis, which can lead to heart disease.
 This is why exercise and a healthy diet are both important.

 Kidney problems are very common and can be treated with medications.
-It is the most common reason for death of lupus patients Signs of kidney problems include generalized itching, chest pain, nausea, vomiting, leg swelling and weight gain.
+It is the most common reason for the death of lupus patients.
+Signs of kidney problems include generalized itching, chest pain, nausea, vomiting, leg swelling, and weight gain.

 Kidney problems are the most common complication and can be tested for by creatinine clearance test and urinalysis.

-Finally lupus can cause avascular necrosis or death to bone tissue.
-The hip joint is often effected and prednisone can contribute to this problem.
-Also miscarriage can be much more common in lupus patients.
+Finally, lupus can cause avascular necrosis or death of bone tissue.
+The hip joint is often affected, and prednisone can contribute to this problem.
+Also, miscarriage can be much more common in lupus patients.

 Signs and symptoms of lupus Include:

 - Weight loss or gain

 - Joint pain, stiffness, and swelling